yaqwsx/KiKit/docs/panelization/cli.md

 - `layer` - specify the layer to render the cuts on.
 - `prolong` - distance for tangential prolongation of the cuts.
 It has the same meaning as mousebites.
+- `linewidth` - width of line to render

 #### Plugin